La Trobe’s new $100 million Student Accommodation Project is the largest investment for a single project in the University’s history.

 - 13 purpose-built rooms with accessible features for residents with additional mobility or sensory needs.

 - Common areas with shared amenities for residents to meet and socialise

 - Harnessing new construction technology, the building design incorporates innovative, sustainable and environmental features.

-- 2,700 native indigenous plants grown at the Nangak Tamboree Wildlife Sanctuary will be planted around the buildings.
+- 2,700 native indigenous plants grown at the Nangak Tamboree Wildlife Sanctuary were planted around the buildings.

-- The project will support the creation of over 500 direct and indirect jobs during construction.
+- The project supported the creation of over 500 direct and indirect jobs during construction.

-- The new accommodation will increase the number of beds at the Melbourne Campus in Bundoora to 2,150.
+- The new accommodation increases the number of beds at the Melbourne Campus in Bundoora to 2,150.

 Sustainable and innovative design